ttab/elephant-repository/README.md

 All operations against the repository is exposed as a [Twirp RPC API](https://twitchtv.github.io/twirp/docs/intro.html) that you can communicate either using [Protobuf](https://protobuf.dev/) messages or standard JSON.
 See [Calling the API](#calling-the-api) for more details on communicating with the defined services.

 N.B.
-Until we reach v1.0.0 this should be seen as a tech preview of work in progress without any stability guarantees, and it is not in ANY way production ready.
+Until we reach v1.0.0 this must be seen as a tech preview of work in progress without any stability guarantees, and it is not in ANY way production ready.

 ## Versioning